 Sometimes the high of being on a mountain is so good that you don’t even want to think about coming down.
 After you have felt the rush of mountain air blowing across your face, the inspiration to capture that feeling with your camera takes hold.
 Although, mountain photography comes with challenges.
 Following these 5 steps will improve your mountain photography without having to move mountains for the best results.

 Forget Everything You Know About Weather

-All four seasons can be experienced in one day in the mountains.
+The beauty of mountain photography is that all four seasons can be experienced in one day above the alpines.
 First, carry gear protection for extreme cold and/or wet conditions.
 Second, remember that patience and perseverance are key to capturing the shot.
 Third, looking out your window from your peaceful slumber to determine if you want to go for that sunrise hike isn’t going to cut it.
 Check the available area webcams and weather forecasts regularly.
 Many times, the bottom of the mountain will be covered with fog and rain while the top of the mountain above the clouds will be crystal clear or vice versa.

 Adjust For Sunrise And Sunset Times